miketran-okta/accessgateway-oracle/README.md

 - Select **Sufficient** for the `Control Flag` and add **OAM_REMOTE_USER** under the Choosen selection.
 Click Save

 <img src="https://github.com/miketran-okta/accessgateway-oracle/blob/master/3.png"/>

+After authentication (via HTTP header), Oracle applications require a JAAS subject and principals to support downstream authorization.
+This process typically entials querying Oracle Internet Directory but in this case we will be using Okta's LDAP Interface.

 - Add a new Provider with the name `Okta`, select **LDAPAuthenticator** under `Type` and then click OK